 How Severance Pay Affects Unemployment

-Different states have different policies regarding severance, and whether your pay will affect unemployment benefits depends on state law.
+Different states have different policies regarding severance, and whether your payment will affect unemployment benefits depends on state law.

 For example, receiving severance pay does not impact your benefits in California, even if you receive it in a lump sum instead of in regular installments like a paycheck.